humaf/BMI-Calculator/README.md

 # BMI Calculator
 This is the application I created for Women Who Code Android Beginners Meetup for calulating the **BMI** of a person given the height and weight.

+### WEEKLY TASKS

+* WEEK 1 :Creating a new project in the android studio and also setting up android studio.

+* WEEK 2: Work on creating the user interface of the app.

+* WEEK 3: Work onClick Listeners and intents.

+### Lesson's Learned

 By building this app the attendess learnt fundamentals of Android development like

 * Activities.